 Fornarino’s first instructors were David Hart, David Christopher, and Lincoln Handcock, coaches who stood by her as she climbed through the belt ranks.

-At the age of 16, two years after she quit her soccer career, Adele started embracing the competition scene and began her incursions on to international territories to compete.
-During her times abroad, Fornarino had the chance to work with a number of different teams and coaches.
+At the age of 16, two years after she quit her soccer career, Adele started embracing the competition scene and began her incursions into international territories to compete.
+During her time abroad, Fornarino had the chance to work with a number of different teams and coaches.
 This habit would persist for most of her career.

 Her performances on the global circuit allowed Adele to contemplate a career out of jiu-jitsu and a full time training schedule.
 This decision was finally made once the young Australian athlete turned 18.